jiajiezhang7/jiajiezhang7.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 ## About Me

 I am a graduate student at ShanghaiTech University pursuing a Master's degree in Computer Science and Technology.
-Since 2023, I have been conducting research at the [MARS Lab](https://robotics.shanghaitech.edu.cn/) (Mobile Autonomous Robotics Systems Laboratory) at ShanghaiTech University, advised by [Professor Soeren Schwertfeger](https://robotics.shanghaitech.edu.cn/people/soeren), focusing on cutting-edge areas including **Mobile Robotics** and **Embodied AI**.
+Since 2023, I have been conducting research at the [MARS Lab](https://robotics.shanghaitech.edu.cn/) (Mobile Autonomous Robotics Systems Laboratory) at ShanghaiTech University, advised by [Professor Sören Schwertfeger](https://robotics.shanghaitech.edu.cn/people/soeren), focusing on cutting-edge areas including **Mobile Robotics** and **Embodied AI**.

 My research interests lie at the intersection of robotics and artificial intelligence, with particular emphasis on:
 - **Intelligent Navigation Systems**: Developing robust navigation algorithms that integrate semantic understanding with traditional path planning